Charles Dickens' "Christmas Carol" Play - Music and Sound Effects

 While your troupe’s Sound Designer could assemble such sounds from various SFX collections, here, they are already edited, ambience is added and sequences are laid out in sync with Dickens scenes.
 It will cost you more time and trouble to do this yourself than to purchase this collection of ready-to-go tracks.

 Once you download the MP3s, you can burn them to audio CDs or trigger them from a computer or MP3 player.
-If you prefer that I burn audio CDs of the pre-recorded tracks and postal-mail them to you, add $14 to the total.
-Please include your postal-mailing address.

 HOW TO PAY FOR MUSIC & SOUND EFFECTS TRACKS: